-Community members expressed a mix of appreciation that a station might be moving forward and frustration that the community has been without a station since 2005 with little progress to show after many prior station studies.

-There was no consensus on a preferred station option.
-Oakdale received the most direct support from a range of community members as a central place in the Bayview with strong connectivity to the rest of the neighborhood and potential to repurpose the Southeast Community Facility site on Oakdale Avenue as a transit-oriented community space.
+Community members expressed a mix of appreciation that a station might be moving forward and frustration that the community has been without a station since 2005 with little progress to show after a string of prior station studies.
+Oakdale received the most direct support from a range of community members as a central place in the Bayview with strong connectivity to the reset of the neighborhood and potential to repurpose the soon-to-be-vacated Southeast Community Facility as a transit-oriented community space.
 Both Oakdale Avenue and Evans Avenue have been the subject of prior station studies although Oakdale has been the focus in recent decades and has the full support of the Bayview Hunters Point CAC.
 The Evans Avenue location received support from the Hunters Point Shipyard CAC since Evans Avenue is one of the primary routes into and out of the future Hunters Point Shipyard development.
-Early in the process, the Williams Avenue option was flagged by the Florence Fang Community Farm as a possible negative impact to their property.
-Although the station design would not directly touch the property, the Farm's leaders expressed concern about development pressure and many community organizations and individuals reinforced the Farm's concerns about the Williams Avenue option.
+Early in the process, the Williams Avenue option was flagged by the Florence Fang Community Farm as a possible threat to their property.
+Although the station design would not directly impact the property, the Farm's leaders expressed concern about development pressure and many community organizations and individuals rallied around the Farm to express concern about the Williams Avenue option.